MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 3. Optionally, in **Specify the Network Boundary Condition**, select either single or multiple network boundaries and one or more HR attributes to focus your analysis on.
 4. In **Select Employee Level Metrics**, select which employee level metrics, such as Boundary Spanning or Bridging Index to analyze in the graph.
 5. In **Select Group Level Metrics**, select the group HR attributes and group metrics to analyze in the combined or grouped view.
 See [Node Measures](#node-measures) for more details about these options, such as [Boundary spanning](#boundary-spanning) and [Influence Index](#influence-index).
+6. In **Compute Options**, select the checkbox if you want to also analyze the monthly data for network and group level metrics.
-6. Select **Submit** to create the graph analysis.
+7. Select **Submit** to create the graph analysis.
 The system will process the analysis, which is complete when the Status changes to a green check mark.

 ## To view a saved graph